Missouri 529 Plan And College Savings Options

 Rollovers into the state plan are allowed, but not eligible for the state tax deduction.

 Outbound rollovers follow federal tax treatment.

 Qualified distributions from a Missouri and non-Missouri 529 plan are tax-free.

 Missouri does conform with Federal law in regards to using a 529 plan for K-12 tuition.
 See this guide: Using a 529 Plan For Elementary and High School Private Education.

-Missouri does not conform with Federal law for using a 529 plan for student loans, yet.
-This may change before tax filing.
+Missouri does conform with Federal law for using a 529 plan for student loans.

 Non-Qualified Distributions Taxes, Penalties, Recapture